mph-/lcapy/doc/netlists.rst

    `Gname Np Nm Nip Nim G`

-- Current-controlled voltage source (VCCS) of transimpedance H.  The control current is defined as the current flowing through the zero valued voltage source Vcontrol.
-Note, the positive control current flows into the positive node of Vcontrol.
+- Current-controlled voltage source (VCCS) of transimpedance H.  The control current is defined as the current flowing through the control component, from its positive node to its negative node.

-   `Hname Np Nm Vcontrol H`
+   `Hname Np Nm control H`

 - Ideal transformer of turns ratio a = N_2 / N_1: